Electrical Engineering Program of Study

 Electrical engineers create high-tech devices of all types that improve people’s lives.
 These devices include cell phones, power generators, valves, pumps, sensors and other electrical systems.

 As Electrical Engineering majors at Houston Baptist University learn, this highly technical work involves applying the laws of electrical phenomena to design, develop and improve electronics and solid-state devices.
 From the first day in class, HBU students in the Bachelor of Science in Electrical Engineering degree program are learning about and using technical skills to connect wiring, develop circuitry, and control, convert and distribute energy.

 At HBU, earning a bachelor’s degree in Electrical Engineering equips Electrical Engineering majors with the skills and experience to be at the forefront of professionals responsible for electrical and electronic systems and equipment throughout our world.

 Electrical Engineering careers are closely focused on devices we’ve come to rely on every day.

-Electrical Engineering professionals are needed to manage these devices and accomplish routine business operations in many diverse settings:
+Electrical Engineering professionals are also needed to accomplish business operations in many diverse settings:

-- Energy and chemical and petroleum processing industries
+- Energy industry, including chemical and petroleum processing

 - Healthcare industry, which uses a wide variety of sensors, imaging devices, pumps, simulators, robots and other electro-mechanical devices